teleprint-me/coinbot/docs/specs/04-Compound-Interest.md

    e.g., 365 for daily trades.
 4. **Time Period (`t`)**: The length of time, usually in years, for which the investment is held.
 This can be adjusted to fit your trading strategy.
-5. **Interval**: This is unique to Value Averaging and represents the time step in the sequence.
+5. **Interval (`i`)**: This is unique to Value Averaging and represents the time step in the sequence.
 It influences the "Current Target."

 ### Implementation Steps